differentpla-net/differentpla-net.github.io/_posts/2023/2023-04-13-erlang-k8s-configmap.md

 ## Copying from the ConfigMap

-To solve this, we need some way to copy the files from the (read-only) ConfigMap volume to the somewhere writeable.
+To solve this, we need some way to copy the files from the (read-only) ConfigMap volume to somewhere writeable.
 There are a number of options.

 ### A relx pre-start hook